 Where (and How) to Enjoy a Beach Bonfire in La Jolla

-There’s nothing quite like a bonfire on the beach during all those warm summer nights; especially in La Jolla!
+There’s nothing quite like a bonfire on the beach during all those warm summer nights; especially a La Jolla bonfire!
 Unfortunately, they are not legal on all beaches in La Jolla, and the ones that do allow them still have some strict regulations.
 We’ve picked out which beaches in San Diego allow bonfires and broken down everything you need to know about enjoying a beach bonfire in La Jolla and San Diego!

 Before You Go